 You want all the flavors to pull through in the pastrami.
 If you go with a more savory and slightly acrid wood smoke like mesquite it tends to overshadow everything else.

 With those fruit woods or sweet wood like maple, you get a smoke that carries all the brining flavors through.
-The smoke is like a cloud where the silver lining is made from those brining spices like peppercorns and mustard seeds and bay leaves…
+The smoke is like a cloud where the silver lining is made from those rub spices like peppercorns and mustard…

 How to Steam Pastrami